-- explore the development of Environmental Archaeology as a sub-discipline, - identify and critically assess current trends in Environmental Archaeology, - be familiar with types of analyses commonly used in Environmental Archaeology, - analyze how Environmental Archaeology can contribute to other fields e.g., sustainability studies, conservation and restoration ecology, etc., - assess the role of Environmental Archaeology in analyzing and addressing contemporary challenges of biodiversity loss and climate change, and - develop an understanding of how their research interests or career goals may include or overlap with topics in Environmental Archaeology.
+- explore the development of Environmental Archaeology as a sub-discipline, - identify and critically assess current trends in Environmental Archaeology, - become familiar with types of analyses commonly used in Environmental Archaeology, - analyze how Environmental Archaeology can contribute to other fields e.g., sustainability studies, conservation and restoration ecology, etc., - assess the role of Environmental Archaeology in analyzing and addressing contemporary challenges of biodiversity loss and climate change, and - develop an understanding of how their research interests or career goals may include or overlap with topics in Environmental Archaeology.
+Course structure This course is a hybrid of lecture, seminar, and lab, in which one-hour sessions on Tuesdays will be largely devoted to lectures with some discussion, while two-hour sessions on Thursdays will include both seminar and lab components.
+Course Requirements Undergraduate Students Seminar Reading Responses 18% Over the course of the semester, students are expected to contribute 6 reading responses to distributed prompts ~300 - 500 words.

-Course structure

-This course is a hybrid of lecture, seminar, and lab, in which one-hour sessions on Tuesdays will be largely devoted to lectures with some discussion, while two-hour sessions on Thursdays will include both seminar and lab components.

-Course Requirements

-Undergraduate Students

-Seminar

-Reading Responses 18%

-Over the course of the semester, students are expected to contribute 6 reading responses to distributed prompts ~300 - 500 words.
 Due at the beginning of class and submitted via Canvas each Thursday for the weeks assigned.

-Participation 11%

-All students graduate and undergraduate are expected to be prepared to participate in seminar discussion and demonstrate their engagement with the assigned readings and seminar questions provided by the graduate student leader.

-Lab Exercises 21%

-This course includes three in-class lab exercises.
+Participation 11% All students graduate and undergraduate are expected to be prepared to participate in seminar discussion and demonstrate their engagement with the assigned readings and seminar questions provided by the graduate student leader. ''' Lab Exercises 21% ''' This course includes three in-class lab exercises.

-Term Project 50%

-Angst over what environmental archaeology is and what it is for was acute twenty years ago Hamilakis 2001; O'Connor 2001.
-Choosing one of the roles of EA that we consider in class - as contribution to archaeology, anthropology, restoration ecology and conservation, and sustainability - and drawing on at least five sources at least three of which are not from our course readings, consider whether EA still suffers from existential angst.
+Term Project 50% Angst over what environmental archaeology is and what it is for was acute twenty years ago Hamilakis 2001; O'Connor 2001.
+Choosing one of the roles of EA that we consider in class - as contribution to archaeology, anthropology, restoration ecology and conservation, and sustainability - and drawing on at least five sources (at least three of which are not from our course readings) - consider whether EA still suffers from existential angst.
 If so, why?
 If not, why not?

-Topic 5%

-Written description of paper topic one paragraph uploaded to Canvas no later than 13 Oct, 5 pm.

-Annotated bibliography 10%

-Annotated bibliography uploaded to Canvas no later than 31 Oct, 5 pm.
+Topic 5% Written description of paper topic (one paragraph) uploaded to Canvas no later than 15 Oct, 5 pm.
+You are welcome to consult with the instructors before drafting this!
+Annotated bibliography 10% Annotated bibliography uploaded to Canvas no later than 29 Oct, 5 pm.
 Must include at least 5 sources, at least three of which are NOT included in course readings.

-Presentation 10%

-Each student will give a five minute presentation of their term paper topic, findings, and conclusions.
-These will be scheduled across November 30 and December 5.

-Paper 25%

-- 11 or 12 point Times New Roman font; standard 1-inch page margins; double spaced; pages numbered - 1750 word minimum ~7 pages, 2500 word maximum ~10 pages - References cited not included in total word count - 20 Nov is the deadline to submit paper for instructor feedback prior to submitting the final draft.
-Instructors will provide feedback by November 30th. - Final papers uploaded to Canvas by 9 Dec, 11:59 pm.
+Presentation 10% Each student will give a five-minute presentation of their term paper topic, findings, and conclusions.
+These will be scheduled across November 19 and November 21.
+Please use this opportunity to share your term paper research as a work-in-progress, including the theme, findings, and interpretations.
+This will also provide an opportunity for feedback as you move forward completing the term paper.
+Paper 25% - 11 or 12 point Times New Roman font; standard 1-inch page margins; double spaced; pages numbered - 1750 word minimum ~7 pages, 2500 word maximum ~10 pages - References cited not included in total word count - 19 Nov is the deadline to submit paper for instructor feedback prior to submitting the final draft.
+Instructors will provide feedback by November 30th. - Final papers uploaded to Canvas by 10 Dec, 11:59 pm.
 No exceptions.

-Graduate Students

-Seminar

-Facilitation 10%